 Money is often cited as the No. 1 thing divorcing couples fight over.
 Financial disagreements clog the courts and wrack up attorney bills — not to mention burn untold units of stress and misery for each party, their children and anyone within earshot.

 This money-related financial tension carries over after breakups and divorce.
 Often, women tell me that they can't move forward with their lives because they are stuck financially because of money their ex owes.
 They tell me: I can't afford to go back to school / advance my career by traveling or taking additional responsibilities because there is no money for child care — because he won't pay.

 He may very well owe you that money.
 Morally and legally, you may be entitled to it.

 But sometimes you can be so right, you are wrong.
 After all, the average sum of child supported ordered monthly is less than $300, and total child support owed is actually paid just 40 percent of the time.
 What if you let that all go and focused on earning big, big money.
 I want every woman to understand what it feels like to be financially independent.
 Only then do you truly step into your power, and live your life in the biggest, most authentic way possible.

-7 signs you should stop fighting your ex for finances
+Signs you should stop fighting your ex for child support, alimony or other money

-1. It’s costing you more money than you stand to receive in a settlement.
+1. It's costing you more in legal fees than you stand to receive

 Life is not fair.
 There are laws designed to protect women and children in divorce, and there is also the universal law of what is just.
 But there is also the legal system, and it is messed up, unfair and is designed to support mainly the rich.
 Unless you're Elin Nordegren and Tiger Woods, there is often a very low threshold to cross before it stops making sense to spend money on lawyers to get what you are owed.
 Do the math.
 Then take a deep breath.
 Let the breath go.
 And let that money go, too.

 2. You're fighting for money he doesn't have